dotnet/runtime/docs/design/coreclr/botr/memory-model.md

 As of this writing there is no specific support for operating with incoherent memory, device memory or similar.
 Passing non-ordinary memory to the runtime by the means of pointer operations or native interop results in Undefined Behavior.

 ## Sideeffects and optimizations of memory accesses.
-CLR assumes that the sideeffects of memory reads and writes include only changing and observing values at specified memory locations.
+.NET runtime assumes that the sideeffects of memory reads and writes include only changing and observing values at specified memory locations.
 This applies to all reads and writes - volatile or not. **This is different from ECMA model.**

 As a consequence:
 * Speculative writes are not allowed.